Visual and Cognitive Neuroscience Laboratory

 - Professor Stefan Treue & Dr. Moein Esghaei (German Primate Centre, Goettingen, Germany).

-- Assistant Professor Yuri Saalmann, University of Wisconsin-Madison, USA
+- Associate Professor Yuri Saalmann, University of Wisconsin-Madison, USA

 - Functional microcircuitry of the primary Visual Cortex